Hebo Lake Campground

 Siuslaw National Forest

 Hebo Lake Campground is ideal for those wanting a secluded, quiet camping getaway in the forest.
 Located on Mt.
 Hebo, this small, family campground has 12 campsites, a historic picnic shelter, a three-acre lake, and access to hiking trails.
-All 12 campsites are reservable from May through September.
+All 12 campsites are reservable from April through October.
 The picnic shelter can also be reserved for day-use activities, for groups of up to 25 people.
+During the winter months (November-March) the campground is closed and is only available for day-use activities.
+April and October campsites are weather dependent so please be prepared for cancellations.
+If this happens your reservations will be refunded.

 Each site is equipped with a picnic table and campfire ring.
 Vault toilets are provided but there is no drinking water.